Environmental Public Health, Comprehensive Major

 Advisors: J. Boulter, K. Mumford, C. Pierce, D. Soll, L. Suppes.

-The field of environmental public health is composed of individuals whose professional efforts are directed toward controlling environmental health hazards, and preserving and improving environmental factors for the achievement of optimum health, safety, comfort, and well-being.
-An appreciation for cultural values that impact human environmental health complements courses that provide students with the educational background necessary for employment in regulatory agencies and industries concerned with environmental quality and the public’s health.
-This comprehensive major includes both foundation classes in biology, chemistry, physics, and mathematics, and specialized courses in environmental and public health, such as food and water sanitation, industrial hygiene, and environmental toxicology.
+Practitioners in the field of environmental public health control environmental health hazards and preserve and improve environmental factors for the achievement of optimum health, safety, comfort, and well-being.
+Students gain the educational background necessary to appreciate cultural values and inform decisions that impact human environmental health.
+Graduates are employed in regulatory agencies and industries concerned with environmental quality and the public’s health.
+This comprehensive major includes both foundation classes in biology, chemistry, physics, and mathematics, and specialized courses in environmental and public health, such as food and water sanitation, air pollution, industrial hygiene, and environmental toxicology.